-Below are links to resources for sustainability activities in the campus physical environment developed collaboratively between Design & Construction Management, the Physical Plant, and other Facilities & Campus Services departments.
+Below are links to resources for sustainability activities in the campus physical environment developed in collaboration with Design & Construction Management, the Physical Plant, and other Facilities & Campus Services departments.

 In 2008, the university mandated that all new construction and major renovations on campus achieve a minimum LEED (Leadership in Energy and Environmental Design) Silver certification.
 Green building standards guide UMass in a continued discovery of the role that design, construction, and operations play in the sustainable future of our campus.
-Click here to view a list of campus LEED buildings and green infrastructure.
-To view LEED certification activity campuswide, click here.
+The Green Building Information Gateway (GBIG) tracks LEED activities campuswide.

 An interactive GIS map that provides information on campus sustainability initiatives.
 Projects fall under eight categories: advocacy, building, energy, food, landscape, recycling, transportation, and water.
 Zoom in and select an icon to view a description of each project and reveal additional information, including a project website, photos, and LEED scorecards.
 Zoom out to the campus boundary to view campus-wide projects.